Components of the HDL300 system

 The communication link between the connect module and an integrated microphone and speaker bar is based on PoE and will not work on standard IP networks.
 Therefore, these ports should not be connected to Ethernet routers.
 Additionally, Ethernet network switches (non-mechanical switches) may seem to operate correctly when inserted between the connect module and integrated microphone and speaker bar, but complications or errors may occur during firmware updates or system resets.
 Therefore, Ethernet network switches should not be used.

 Mechanical Ethernet switches can be used if they support a minimum of 10/100 Base-T Ethernet standard and pass PoE power.
-More information about the uses of Mechanical Ethernet switches can be found in the Can I switch between a single HDL300 and Dual HDL300 system article.
+More information about the uses of Mechanical Ethernet switches can be found in the Configuring a Dual HDL300 for divisible rooms article.

 The system comes with a 6′ (2 m) USB cable that connects the connect module to your computer or host system.
 The cable is a USB A-male (to connect to the host/computer) to USB B-male (to attach to the connect module).
 If a longer cable is needed, use a USB 2.0 Hi-Speed cable that reaches lengths of up to 16.4′ (5 m).
 We do not recommend using USB cable extenders or hubs to increase the USB cabling distance, as they negatively affect the audio experience by increasing latency and dropping packets.
 If necessary, we recommend installing the connect module close to the computer or host device and using a longer Ethernet cable from the integrated microphone and speaker bar to the connect module.